 Each Wednesday night during the school year we gather together for teaching and for fellowship.
 Adults have the opportunity to be involved in classes and Bible studies, and children and students have programming designed just for them.
 Wednesday nights are casual and fun, so come with your whole family and experience God moving through the fellowship of his people.

 Wednesday nights start at 6:30pm.
-The first evening for Fall 2013 will be September 4.
 The cafe is open with a special dinner menu each Wednesday night.

 Children birth through Pre-K have programming in the Early Childhood area (just off the worship center).
 Kids in grades K-4 have a special gathering of Kids Klub in the Children's Ministry Hallway.
 Middle school students have a worship service called Elevate that meets in the Youth And Children's Center (YACC- in the middle section of our main building).
 Junior high and high school students have a worship service called ECHO, which meets in the Student Ministry Center (separate building at the north end of campus).